 After inspecting and repairing the surface, sealing the concrete is the final step toward making your patio last.

-Applying a sealer like Quikrete Acrylic Concrete Cure & Seal is easy, fast and will protect the patio from dirt, grease, oil and other contaminants that can stain the surface.
+Applying a sealer like Quikrete Acrylic Concrete Cure & Seal is an easy, fast way to protect the patio from dirt, grease, oil, and other contaminants that can stain the surface.

 In addition to keeping the patio attractive, the sealer also prevents water, ice and snow from penetrating the concrete, which can lead to cracking, scaling and flaking caused by freeze-thaw cycles previously mentioned.

 You can apply the sealer using a broom, brush, roller or garden sprayer, but don’t worry — the sealer is just a barrier and won’t change the surface’s appearance.

 Be sure to check out Quikrete’s Advanced Polymer Concrete!